katawiki/katawiki.github.io/index.md

 ---
-layout: home
+layout: page
-title: "Welcome to the Future"
+title: "Kata Homepage"
 description: ""
 ---

-asdf
+# Welcome to Kata!

+Kata allows programmers to write cross-platform software that runs on desktop, web, and HPC platforms from a single source.

+## Philosophy of Kata